The Air Circus: Cast

+Music

+The film featured a theme song entitled "High Up In The Sky" composed by Edward Pala and Edward Brandt.
+Also featured on the soundtrack was the song entitled "Sweet Sue - Just You" which was written by Victor Young and Will J. Harris.

 Production

 The Air Circus is Hawks' seventh feature, and the first with sound dialog.
 The film was completely finished as a silent when the studio commissioned dialog from screenwriter F. Hugh Herbert and assigned Lewis Seiler to insert 15 minutes of talking footage, which Hawks considered "mawkish".

 Principal photography took place from April to June 1928 at Clover Field, Santa Monica, California.
 Stunt pilot Dick Grace did most of the flying with Travel Air and Swallow biplanes featured.

 Reception

 The Air Circus received generally positive reviews from critics.
 Mordaunt Hall of The New York Times called it "a jolly, wholesome and refreshingly human picture", praising David Rollins' acting as "wonderfully natural."

 The Film Daily said the film was well-acted with "a bang-up youth cast from all angles" and a "thrill finish."
 Oliver Claxton of The New Yorker wrote that the talking sequence was "the most unfortunate scene", but that the rest of the film "should amuse you in a quiet way."
 Variety was more modest in its praise, writing, "Expert direction has managed to make a fairly interesting lightweight number out of a script that holds nothing but background and a plot that doesn't exist."